luiz-lvj/solana-stablecoin-standard/docs/SSS-SPEC.md

 ### 5.1 Static Factories

 - `create(connection, options)` — Deploy a new mint with the chosen preset.
+When `ssCoreProgramId` is provided in options, automatically initializes the SSS-Core config PDA after deployment.
 - `load(connection, options)` — Connect to an existing on-chain mint.

 ### 5.2 Instance Methods